 Written by Lucy Siegle from TV and newspaper fame.
 It is a really well researched book which contains loads of practical tips.

 Bea Johnson has a husband and two kids and only produces a jam jar of waste each year.
-Therefore she is top of the game when it comes to zero waste living.
+She was a hige inspiration to Zero Waste Maman, whose podcast episode is here.
 Find out how she does it!

 Head of Oceans at Greenpeace UK Will McCallum has some great simple tips in this book.
-Another great Christmas gift to help reduce plastic pollution.
+Another great zero waste Christmas gift to help reduce plastic pollution.

 #4 Re-use Essentials

-The top four polluters (other than cigarettes) are plastic bottles and tops, coffee cups, bags and straws.
+The top four polluters (other than cigarettes and fishing gear) are plastic bottles and tops, coffee cups, bags and straws.
 In contrast, there are plenty of re-useable alternatives.
-I love these as gift ideas.
+I love these as zero waste Christmas gift ideas.

 Bamboo cutlery is non-toxic, light weight and sustainable and therefore make a great bag essential.
 I carry a set around with me so I don’t have to use single use plastic cutlery when I’m eating on the go.